feltonhan/feltonhan.github.io/_pages/about.md

 # 👨 Welcome
-Folks, wellcome to my photo gallary.
+Folks, wellcome to my photo gallery.
 I am a full time student and part time professional fun seeker.
 I take pictures of simple moment of ordinary people.
 All photos are in 16:9 size (6000 by 3375) and are ready for lock-screen and background.
 All rights reserved.
 However, feel free to contact me if you need any photos.